dueca/dueca/doc/appdevelopmentg.md

 module to your project by (for example with FlexiStick):

     dueca-gproject borrow-module --name flexi-stick \
-                   --remote dgrbase:///FlexiStick.git
+                   --remote dgrpub:///FlexiStick.git

 In this example, a somewhat particular url is used for the location of the FlexiStick project from which we borrow.
-Since FlexiStick is one of the standard DUECA projects used in our group, the special URL `dgrbase:///` can be used.
-When interacting with git, this will be replaced by the value of the `DAPPS_GITROOT_base` environment variable.
+Since FlexiStick is one of the standard DUECA projects used, and housed with some other software in the project on `github`, the special URL `dgrpub:///` can be used.
+When interacting with git, this will be replaced by the value of the `DAPPS_GITROOT_pub` environment variable.

-Of course, if you borrow from a project not in that location, specify the full git url.
+Of course, if you borrow from a project not in that location, specify the full git url, or a shortened url matching another environment variable.

 ### Creating a module